evaitl/6780proj1/README.md

 connections rather than both passive and active connections, in part because active connections often have problems with firewalls.

+Because the server is multi-threaded and supports multiple clients, the current working directory for each client is maintained in a `Path` structure on a per client basis.
+This allows each client to have its own idea of what the current working directory is.

+The LIST command uses PosixFileAttributes, to display extended information.
+This structure is only available on Unix systems, so the server will not work on a Windows box.
+It does work on nike and should work on a mac.

 ## Build instructions

 Type "make".
-This should create myftp and myftpserver shell scripts that reference the created client.jar and server.jar.
+This should compile the java, create the jar files, and create myftp and myftpserver shell scripts that reference the created client.jar and server.jar.
 The myftp shell script looks like:

 ```bash
 #!/bin/sh